Toll-free calling

 Author: Anagha Ravi

-Toll-free calling lets someone, usually a customer, call your organization free of charge.
+Toll-free calling means that someone can make a call free of charge from anywhere from within the country.
 With toll-free calling, users can contact businesses and individuals in different geographies without being charged for a long-distance call.

 Toll-free numbers are often 1-800 numbers, but they also include 877, 866, 855, 844, and 833.
-Vanity numbers are also a type of toll-free number to power toll-free calling.
+These digits make the number unique.
+Vanity numbers are also a type of toll-free phone number to power toll-free calling.
 In most cases, the organization that owns the toll-free number incurs the cost of toll-free calling.

 What are the benefits of toll-free calling?